Data-Science-for-Linguists-2019/russian_rhyme/docs/bibliography.md

 Interactive SVG display of overlapping structural (stanzas, lines, etc.), discourse (speeches), and linguistic (clauses, sentences).

+### Wattenberg, Martin.
+2002.
+“Arc diagrams: visualizing structure in strings.”

+*Proceedings of the IEEE Symposium on Information Visualization 2002 (InfoVis'02), unpaginated. <http://innovis.cpsc.ucalgary.ca/innovis/uploads/Courses/InformationVisualizationDetails2009/Wattenberg2002.pdf> Site with examples at <http://bewitched.com/song.html> and <http://turbulence.org/Works/song/>.
+For text visualization see also his <http://bewitched.com/text-vis.html>.

+See <https://www.d3-graph-gallery.com/arc>.
+Network graph with nodes in a single row, which makes sense where the nodes are inherently ordered (e.g., music).
+Arcs join subsequences (not just single items), comparable to ABAB (author refers to musical sequences, rather than rhyme).
+Compares to dotplots, which reveal subsequences as diagonals, but don’t do well with multiply repeated multiple sequences.

 ____

 ## To check

-### Anon.
-2018 “Dynamically scoring rhymes wiht phonetic features and sequence alignment.”

-<http://axon.cs.byu.edu/Dan/673/papers/bay.pdf> or download link at <https://www.semanticscholar.org/paper/Dynamically-Scoring-Rhymes-with-Phonetic-Features/213eb563257ce26f2463dcf16bbdddff7ddfa339>.
-No author is indicated (!).

 ### Hinton, Erik and Joel Eastwood.
 2016.
-“Playing with Pop Culture: Writing an Algorithm To Analyze and Visualize Lyrics From the Musical ‘Hamilton’.”
+“Playing with pop culture: writing an algorithm to analyze and visualize lyrics from the musical ‘Hamilton’.”

 *Computation + journalism 2016*, Sept.
 30–Oct.
 1, 2016, not paginated.
 Download link at <https://www.semanticscholar.org/paper/Playing-with-Pop-Culture-%3A-Writing-an-Algorithm-To-Hinton/8ba81332ebe634f2201eed39cec9206c2118cc38>.